Advances in Clinical and Experimental Medicine

 An extensive paper on GAs was published in Adv Clin Exp Med:

-In a blink of an eye: Graphical abstracts in Advances in Clinical and Experimental Medicine
+In the blink of an eye: Graphical abstracts in Advances in Clinical and Experimental Medicine

 Key words

-Abstract should be followed by 3–5 key words written in the language of the manuscript and recommended by the Index Medicus Subject Headings (MeSH).
+Abstract should be followed by 3–5 key words written in the manuscript's language and recommended by the Index Medicus Subject Headings (MeSH).

 Main text